Sometimes it’s the painful and annoying experiences you suffer through at work that are most instrumental in promoting your personal growth.

 Does anyone really think that the superior skills and abilities an ibanker comes to possess through years of experience on the job are intangibles acquired by way of a comfortable and soothing journey?
 Similar to a lovely evening stroll along the beach somewhere in North Goa?
 A saunter in Hyde Park.
 A promenade in Ubud.
 If only.

 One could fill thousands upon thousands of pages with incidences of tasks assigned with no direction or instruction.
 As I am in Portugal at present, I am reminded of the time Adam, a senior investment banker covering Portugese banks, appeared at my desk one fine Wednesday morning.

 “Your line manager agreed that you help me out.
 Both my Associates are travelling at the moment and we have nobody on hand to help.”

-Hello to you too.
+Hello to you, too.
 I felt yet another task was going to be added to the stinky pile of work I could already barely manage.
+I’d been so busy the last few hours that my damn breakfast had gone cold.
 “Sure thing.
 What can I do for you?”

 “Update the Project PORTO Excel file and deliver a print out to Stephen Johnson’s office in 15 minutes.”

 15 minutes.
 God, not again.
 “What’s Project P—”